 Brandied Cranberry Conserve

-My second recipe is a relish but is more on the sweet side than the savory.
-The recipe says that it is great served with poultry or with crackers and cheddar cheese.
+The second recipe says that it is great served with poultry or with crackers and cheddar cheese.
 I always like a versatile recipe especially when we have unexpected company and I need to put together some noshes on the spot.

 This recipe includes another ingredient that I am not too familiar with, orange liqueur.
 My husband is a professional bartender and says that you can use Grand Marnier Or Triple sec (meaning “Triple distilled”) which is a strong, sweet and colorless orange flavored liqueur.
 It is made from the dried peel of oranges found on Curacao, an island in the Caribbean.